craigdotnet/SAP_8_bit/README.md

 <ins>Simulation Notes</ins>
   When testing on platforms such as EDA Playground:
-- Combine all module files into a single file and place the typedef statements at the top
+- Combine all module files into a single file and place the typedef statements at the top (Several modules have duplicate typedef statements, or `include statements.
+Discard these as they are only included if you are testing the module separate of all the others.)
 - Include the tb_top.sv testbench for simulation
 - Waveforms are optional—the top_module provides memory dumps before and after execution, along with key register values for quick verification